 What should I do if my medicine needs a prior authorization

-- Contact the doctor who prescribed the medicine and let them know that your medicine requires a prior authorization.
+- Contact the provider who prescribed the medicine and let them know that your medicine requires a prior authorization.

-- Ask your doctor how long it usually takes for them to contact the insurance company and fill out the appropriate forms.
+- Ask your provider how long it usually takes for them to contact the insurance company and fill out the appropriate forms.

-- Contact your insurance company and make sure there are not any additional steps you need to take.
+- Contact your insurance company and make sure there are no additional steps you need to take.
 Sometimes an insurance company may want you to fill out some paperwork or sign some forms.

-- Allow the doctor’s office and insurance company enough time to complete their end of the process (usually a minimum of 3 business days once the doctor initiates the process.
+- Allow the provider's office and insurance company enough time to complete their end of the process (usually a minimum of 3 business days once the provider initiates the process.

 - Check back with the pharmacy to see if the prior authorization was approved.
 If your medicine is not approved, call your insurance company and find out why.